arangodb/docs/3.7/programs-arangod-rocksdb.md

 Allows to make all writes to the RocksDB storage exclusive and therefore avoids write-write conflicts.
-This option was introduced to open a way to upgrade from MMFiles to RocksDB storage engine without modifying client application code.
+This option was introduced to open a way to upgrade from the legacy MMFiles to the RocksDB storage engine without modifying client application code.
 Otherwise it should best be avoided as the use of exclusive locks on collections will introduce a noticeable throughput penalty.

-Note that the MMFiles engine is [deprecated](appendix-deprecated.html) from v3.6.0 on and will be removed in a future release.
-So will be this option, which is a stopgap measure only.
+Note that the MMFiles engine was [removed](appendix-deprecated.html) and that this option is a stopgap measure only.

 The option has effect on single servers and on DB-Servers in the cluster.